rbowen/presentations/apachecon/acna2022/slides_monday.md

 ---
 ## Announcements

-Visit the Infrastructure team table at [LOCATION]k
+Visit the Infrastructure team table at [LOCATION]

 Lunch is on your own, and there are numerous lovely options within a short walk